edgecomllc/eupf/docs/install.md

 ## To run eUPF you must have:

 - kubernetes cluster
-- deployed 5g core (open5gs or free5gc)
+- deployed 5g core (open5gs or free5gc or any other)
+- deployed UE and RAN (euransim or any other)

 ## Requirements for a Kubernetes cluster: